stefan5441/react-interview-questions/README.md

 \
 \
 **Q3:** What is the difference between var, let and const?\
 **A3:** Var variables are function scoped, which means they can be used throughout the entire function, also they can be reassigned.
-This is because their declaration is hoisted, unlike the other two\
+This is because their declaration is hoisted, unlike the other two.\
 Let variables can also be reassigned, but they are block scoped.\
 Const variables cannot be reassigned, and they are also block scoped.\
 Example: